cyberang3l/blackjack/README.md

 OK
 ```

 Plain execution of the main program.
 A single deck is generated, shuffled, and one round is played between the Dealer and Sam.
-The winner is printed on top.
+The winner is printed on top:
 ```ruby
 $ python3 blackjack.py
 dealer